We support technology companies with international expansion

 At Hawksford we offer tech organisations a full suite of corporate services including company secretary services, company directors, bookkeeping and accounting services, with control of relevant companies in their local jurisdictions.
-We are also experts in multi-jurisdictional structuring and have extensive experience in providing services to entrepreneurs and tech companies which need innovative structuring services and reliable governance support.

 At the start of 2020, Hawksford was already gearing up for a significant growth in the tech sector.
 However, the Covid-19 pandemic arrived and significantly impacted the sector.
 This global tragedy forced the world into distanced environments which has had the knock-on effect of giving tech companies significant opportunities for growth.

 We recently sat down with fellow industry expert, Russ Shaw, founder of Global Tech Advocates, one of the only international grassroots tech community that brings together the private sector in multiple cities and regions worldwide.
 He shared his insights with us on how the pandemic has affected the industry and what the future could look like for the sector.